vardius/gocontainer/README.md

     gocontainer.Register("repository.mysql", NewRepository(db.(*sql.DB)))
 }
 ```
-You can disable global container instance by setting `gocontainer.InitializeGlobalContainer` to `false`.
+You can disable global container instance by setting `gocontainer.GlobalContainer` to `nil`.
 This package allows you to create many containers.
 ```go
 package main